What is BASE?

-BASE is one of the world's most voluminous search engines especially for academic open access web resources.
+BASE is one of the world's most voluminous search engines especially for academic web resources.
+BASE provides more than 150 million documents from more than 7,000 sources.
+You can access the full texts of about 60% of the indexed documents for free (Open Access).
 BASE is operated by Bielefeld University Library.

 In comparison to commercial search engines, BASE is charcterised by the following features: